testfairy/docs/docs/04_iOS_SDK/025_How_To_Upload_dSYM.md

 4. Enter the build overview page by clicking on the build you wish to upload symbols for (If you only have one build, you will not see a list of builds, but rather land directly on the correct build overview page).

-5. From the Build Overview menu, click ‘Settings’ and select the ‘More Tab’.
+5. From the Build Overview menu, click ‘Settings’ and select the **"More"** Tab.

 6. Upload your zipped symbols file.

-If a crash will occur, Testfairy will add the symbols to the crash report so you can understand what is going on.
+If a crash occura, Testfairy will add the symbols to the crash report so you can understand what is going on.

 ### <a name="debug-symbols-for-xamarin-apps"></a>Debug Symbols for Xamarin apps
 If you are using Xamarin, please refer to instructions in [this page.](https://docs.testfairy.com/Platforms/Xamarin.html)

 ### How to upload multiple dSYMs
 You can upload multiple dSYMs per build.
 Some developers have frameworks developed in-house, and these frameworks make it to the final .IPA file.
-In order to upload dSYM in your framework project, just implement Run Script above in your framework's settings.
+In order to upload dSYM in your framework project, just implement the Run Script above in your framework's settings.